varunalla-sjsu/aws-thumbnailgen/README.md

 S3 Bucket Object Triggers the execution

+## Prerequisites

+Serverless configuration

 ## Usage
+### Configure Server less

+Configure serverless.yml with name of the lambda and app in the thumbnailgen-main directory.

 ### Deployment

-In order to deploy the example, you need to run the following command:
+In order to deploy lambda, deploy from within the lambda folder, you need to run the following command:

 ```
 $ serverless deploy